AltropInc/alt/doc/script/TypeIterable.md

 ```
 Here the iterator `n` is in the type of `iterator#(numeric)`, and the iteration through the tuple `t` goes over all elements in a subtype of `numeric`.
 As result, `num_sum` gets the sum of integers and doubles, which is the value 6.2 after the iteration.

+Since tuple and object classes do not implement the `iterable` interface, you cannot use the iterator explicitly in other types of loop like what it is used for arrays and streams, unless, you provide your own iterator implementation in the class (see the section below for custom iterator implementation).

 ## Custom Iterator Implementation

 A class is iterable if it implements its own iterator.
 To implement your own iterator, you will need to provide: